 Besant Memorial Animal Dispensary is an animal shelter with a veterinary clinic setup to rehabilitate injured and ill animals.
 If you love animals and want to help, drop by!

 Hey Hoomans, Lend A Helping Hand At This New & Improved Animal Shelter

 We recommend checking out BMAD if you’re an animal lover, there’s enough cuteness there to make you not want to leave.
 Speaking of not wanting to leave, if you’re interested they have a volunteer network where you can contribute in any way possible.
-That could mean finding people willing to adopt, helping with upkeep by cleaning enclosures and animals, or even just assisting in other day-to-day matters.
-For those of you interested in adopting there are plenty of dogs and cats at the shelter that need homes and they’re are all in good health.
-We especially like the effort they go in to assessing future pet owners, with as much as home visits to ensure proper living conditions.
+That could mean finding people willing to adopt, helping with upkeep by cleaning enclosures and animals or even just assisting in other day-to-day matters.
+For those of you interested in adopting there are plenty of dogs and cats at the shelter that needs homes and they are are all in good health.
+We especially like the effort they go into assessing future pet owners, with as much as home visits to ensure proper living conditions.
 It’s things like that that make a world of a difference to the animals and we’re happy to see these guys do it.

 Shravan himself is an experienced animal rescuer who works in tandem with the Forest Department to rescue wildlife in and around the city, so if you do happen to encounter such an emergency you can reach them on the number below.